 Shopware HTTP Cache with Varnish XKey

-Shopware removes the original method for using Varnish as HTTP cache with version v6.7.0 and provides an alternative via Varnish XKey.
-Varnish XKey is part of the Varnish Module Collection, which is not integrated into Varnish itself.
-We provide a corresponding Debian repository here, which enables the installation of the Varnish Module Collection via apt and thus simplifies the integration of Varnish XKey.
+Shopware removes Redis as a dependency for Varnish as HTTP cache with version 6.7.0 and provides an alternative via Varnish XKey.
+Varnish XKey is part of the Varnish Module Collection, which is not integrated into Varnish Cache itself.
+We provide a corresponding Debian repository which enables the installation of the Varnish Module Collection via apt and thus simplifies the integration of Varnish XKey.

 For the configuration of Varnish with XKey, Shopware provides a complete configuration in the Shopware developer documentation: